 This feature allows temporary unprotection of previously protected sector groups to change data in-system.
-The Sector Group Unprotect mode is activated by setting the RESET# pin to V{ID} (11.5 V - 12.5 V).
+The Sector Group Unprotect mode is activated by setting the RESET# pin to V{ID} .
 During this mode, formerly protected sector groups can be programmed or erased by selecting the sector group addresses.
 Once V{ID} is removed from the RESET# pin, all the previously protected sector groups are protected again.
-Figure 1 shows the algorithm, and Figure 16 shows the timing diagrams, for this feature.
+Figure 1 shows the algorithm, and the Temporary Sector Group Unprotect diagram (Figure 16) shows the timing waveforms, for this feature.

-- 1. All protected sector groups unprotected. - All previously protected sector groups are protected once again.
+- 1. All protected sector groups unprotected. - 2.
+All previously protected sector groups are protected once again.